MeanPug/django-gsheets/README.md

 To two-way sync sheet data, simply run `Person.sync_sheet()`.

 If you want to be more fine-grained and have models that either just push to Google Sheets or just pull, you can swap `SheetSyncableMixin` for `SheetPushableMixin` or `SheetPullableMixin` (respectively).

+### Authorize Google Sheets
+Before your first usage, you'll need to authorize the app to perform operations on your Google Sheets.
+To do so, access `/gsheets/authorize/` on your application and go through the standard oauth flow.

 ### Further Configuration
 You can further configure the functionality of sheet sync by specifying any of the following fields on the model.